-Polyverse Polymorphic Linux uses Moving Target Defense to strategically randomize memory layouts of the target application to stop memory exploitation attacks.
-With Polyverse, crafted exploits targeting a specific memory vulnerability simply will not work, even when the application is left unpatched.
+Polyverse Polymorphic Linux uses Moving-Target Defense to strategically randomize memory layouts of the target application to stop memory exploitation attacks.

-Archis Gore goes over methods to effectively create lightweight concrete execution plans that have a finite cost, are realistic, provide a tangible measurable benefit, are cheap if not outright free, and cover your bases with customers, investors, and regulators.
+Methods to effectively create execution plans that have a finite cost, are realistic, provide a tangible measurable benefit, are cheap, and cover your bases with customers, investors, and regulators.

 Kiley Williams goes from explaining how to craft a memory-based attack, into how to thwart it, and what a real-world application of Polymorphic Linux looks like.

 Morgan Hein discusses a new Open Source tool, EnVisen, which lets you view the exported symbols and ROP gadget surface area of your binaries in a visually-rich and purposeful way.

 These seven principles are guideposts to implementing agile security for software systems, from Internet of Things to cloud applications.